stjude/seaseq/README.md

 listed in the [Outputs Section](#outputs).
 Here, we will discuss some of the different output directories in more detail.

+### Reads Alignment and Filtering

+Reads are stingently mapped to reference genome using [Bowtie] `bowtie -l readlength -p 20 -k 2 -m 2 --best -S`.

+Mapped BAMs are further processed by removal of duplicate reads using [SAMTools] and blacklisted regions using [bedtools].
+Blacklisted regions are sources of bias in most ChIPSeq experiments.
+These problematic regions are identified as regions with significant background noise or artifically high signal (UHS/DAC/DER), and are recommended to be excluded in order to assess biologically relevant and true signals of enrichment.

 ### Peaks Identification

 We identify enriched regions based on two binding profiles; factors that bind